Curious just how far your dollar goes in Chula Vista?

 (Check out the complete listing here.)

-The building boasts a swimming pool, outdoor space and assigned parking.
-You can also expect to see hardwood flooring, a dishwasher and a balcony in the townhouse.
-Pet owners, inquire elsewhere: This spot doesn't allow cats or dogs.
+The building boasts a swimming pool.
+You can also expect hardwood flooring, a dishwasher and a balcony in the apartment.
+Pet owners, take heed: The rental is both dog-friendly and cat-friendly.

 (See the complete listing here.)